Program | Renewable Portfolio Standard |

 Thermal Renewable Energy Credits:

-Each competitive electricity provider must, in addition to meeting the other portfolio requirements of subsections 3 and 3-A, demonstrate in a manner satisfactory to the commission that it has purchased thermal renewable energy credits in an amount at least equal to the following percentages of its portfolio of supply sources for retail electricity sales in this State:
+Each competitive electricity provider must, in addition to meeting the other portfolio requirements, demonstrate in a manner satisfactory to the commission that it has purchased thermal renewable energy credits in an amount at least equal to the following percentages of its portfolio of supply sources for retail electricity sales in this State:

 Compliance

 The PUC has approved the use of NEPOOL Generation Information System (GIS) certificates (which are similar to renewable energy certificates, or RECs) to satisfy the portfolio requirement.
 GIS certificates are awarded based on the number of kilowatt-hours (kWh) of eligible electricity generated.
-GIS certificates used to meet the Class I standard may not also be used to satisfy the Class II standard.
-There is a 1.5 credit multiplier available for qualifying community-based renewable energy projects (see the Community-Based Renewable Energy Production Incentive for more information).
+GIS certificates used to meet the Class I and Class IA standards may not also be used to satisfy the Class II standard.